Subhams-GIT/Subhams-GIT/README.md

 ## Hi there I am Subham
-- currently working on ->trendly,chess Game,NetworkSniffer ....
+- currently working on ->tetris,NetworkSniffer ....
 - I’m currently learning ml, maths and trying to make some good stuff using c/c++
 - I’m looking to collaborate on any tech and discussions.
 - Ask me about Life, Tech and people.